Staff Report #6

 Specialized Transit Service – Efficiency

-The following table provides a summary of ridership and revenue service hours actual to budget performance for 2019 (unaudited).
-Actual ridership and service provided, as well as the related measures were consistent with budget expectations.
+The following table provides a summary of ridership and revenue service hours actual to budget performance for 2022 (unaudited).
+Actual ridership and service provided, as well as the related measures varied significantly from budget.

 |Description||Actual||Budget||Amount Better (Worse)||Percent Better (Worse)|